Master's in Engineering Management

 Apply

-WIT is committed to preparing students of African descent to compete on the world’s stage in STEM in the workplace and academia by offering a high-quality, education.
-We assess every application individually and focus on your ability and potential.
+WIT is committed to preparing talented students from low-income backgrounds to compete on the world stage in STEM, both in the workplace and in academia, by offering a high-quality, rigorous education.

 Requirements